-History of cupping.
 The first recorded uses of cupping therapy date back to Ancient Egypt.
-Even though these days its origins are attributed to the Chinese, they were not the sole users and inventors of cupping.
+Even though these days its origins are attributed to the Chinese, they were not the sole users and inventors of this powerful application of suction cups to treat a wide range of ailments.

 Most cultures all over the world have been utilising various hollow devices to create suction and treat a variety of maladies for thousands of years.
 Unfortunately, with the advancement of allopathic medicine, this therapy was largely forgotten by the West and is only now experiencing its revival.

-Depending on strength of suction, there can be a lot of blood brought to the skin in the area.
+Depending on the strength of the suction, there can be a lot of blood brought to the skin in the area.
 There is also a procedure where blood is drawn by cutting the skin, which leads to “blood-letting”, although it is not widely practised by natural health practitioners in the West.
-Although some may think it as uncomfortable, most find it a pleasant experience which promotes the release of tension, even though the pull is felt well with strong suction.
+Although some may think it uncomfortable, most find it a pleasant experience that promotes the release of tension, even though the pull is felt well with strong suction.

-Hot and cold cupping.
-Hot cupping involves the use of fire – a spirit-soaked piece of cotton wool wrapped around a long wand is lit and inserted for a couple of moments into the cup.
+Hot cupping normally involves a glass cupping set and use of fire – a spirit-soaked piece of cotton wool wrapped around a long wand is lit and inserted for a couple of moments into the cup.
 The cup is then applied very quickly onto the skin.
 Since the wand is inserted only for a second, the cup doesn’t heat up, but this creates a strong suction for the procedure.
 The cups are then left on the skin for 10-15 minutes.

-Cold cupping involves a pump which sucks the air out of the cup or just a hand which squeezes the cup, or a rubber ball on top of the cup.
+Cold cupping involves a plastic cupping set with a pump that sucks the air out of the cup or just a hand that squeezes the cup, or a rubber ball on top of the cup.

 Moving a cup helps to separate lesions, and promotes the myofascial release.
 Also, cupping stimulates tissues and blood vessels as deep down as 4 inches.
 This means that it stimulates physiological changes on a very deep level.